backopsco/slate/source/index.md

 This endpoint retrieves a specific task if the user is authorized.

-<aside class="warning">If you request a task that is not in your firm or the logged in user does not have permissions to see the task, the response will return 422 Unprocessable Entity.</aside>
+<aside class="warning">If you request a task that is not in your organization or the logged in user does not have permissions to see the task, the response will return 422 Unprocessable Entity.</aside>

 ### HTTP Request